-The second core ability of All Nations church planters (see previous posts for previous core abilities) is engage neglected peoples.
+The fourth core ability of All Nations church planters (see previous posts for previous core abilities) is engage neglected peoples.

 I’m going to be honest with you, when All Nations first began to use the term “neglected peoples,” I thought it was silly.
 Why weren’t we using the same terms everyone else was using, terms like “unreached” and “unengaged?”
 Now, many years into the process, other agencies are recognizing the inadequacy of terms like those and are proposing terms more like the ones we are using!

 For All Nations, the term “neglected peoples” has always meant a people that did not have access to the Gospel.
 It does not refer to how poor they are in other ways or to any physical lack.
 We are concerned with those things too, but our first priority is to look around the world and see where people have never had a chance to hear about Jesus and then to go to those places.

 However, contrary to expectation perhaps, this means that we might not go to some places where there are very few believers.
 The traditional definition of “unreached peoples” is: socio-linguistic people groups (ethne in Greek or “ethnic peoples” in English) in which less than 2% of the people group are believers.
 This definition is not universally used, but it’s certainly widely used.
 On the other hand, “unengaged people” groups are traditionally those with absolutely no gospel witness at all, either locally or from missionaries.
 In other words, being “unreached” is bad but being “unengaged” is even worse.
 These are both useful terms and have helped to mobilize us in the right direction, but they each lack something as well (as all terms do).